-Nonresident Senior Fellow, Adrienne Arsht Center for Resilience
+Nonresident Senior Fellow, The Adrienne Arsht – Rockefeller Foundation Resilience Center

 Read Full Bio

 July 05, 2017In recent years, waves of migrants in numbers surpassing those seen during World War II have overwhelmed the capabilities of governments around the world.
 The political, economic, and social strains brought on by this influx have contributed to the rise…

 Amy Pope is a nonresident senior fellow with the Atlantic Council’s Adrienne Arsht – Rockefeller Foundation Resilience Center.
 She most recently served as the deputy assistant to the president and deputy homeland security advisor on the National Security Council staff of the White House.
 Ms. Pope led teams of senior United States government officials to develop and negotiate solutions for some of the most challenging issues facing the country: from countering terrorism and violent extremism to promoting travel and regular migration to managing President Obama’s comprehensive effort to combat Zika, Ebola, and other public health threats.
 Prior to this position, Ms. Pope led the Transborder Security Directorate.